Do I Need a Lawyer After a Hit and Run Accident?

 It’s also important to consider that fleeing the scene of an accident is a crime.
 So, the hit and run driver could potentially face criminal charges in connection with your accident.
 In that case, it’s possible that a related civil action – like your personal injury lawsuit – would be put on hold.
 As long as your case is filed on time, this won’t affect your right to recover compensation.
 In fact, the criminal matter could even help bolster your claim.

-Contact Our Atlanta Hit and Run Car Accident Lawyers For Help
+Contact Our Atlanta Car Crash Lawyers For Help